Koh Samui Prices

 TIPS TO MAKE THE MOST OF YOUR BUDGET

 It depends on what you compared Koh Samui with.

-Being a popular holiday destination, prices are higher than other locations in Thailand where visitors are rare.
+Being the most hight end popular holiday destination in Thailand, prices are higher than other less touristic locations, or places focus on mass tourism.
 Prices of certain products can be slightly higher in Koh Samui due to extra transportation charges from the mainland, but nothing too noticeable.

 Does Koh Samui fit my budget?

 Koh Samui provides accommodation, services, activities and entertainment to fit all budgets.
 Travellers can choose from budget hostel to a luxury accommodation, from street food to fine dining, from renting a moped to hiring a private luxury yacht.
 Visitors can go as far as they wish.